 The annual financial statements have been prepared on a historical cost basis.
-The financial statements of the group have been prepared in accordance with IFRS as adopted by the European Union (EU).
+The financial statements of the group have been prepared in accordance with IFRS as adopted by the European Union (EU) as well as additional Norwegian reporting requirements pursuant to the Norwegian Accounting Act.
 The accounting policies adopted are consistent with those of the previous financial year.
 IFRS is continuously developed and recently published standards, amendments and interpretations have been reviewed and considered.
-None of the new standards, amendments and interpretations that apply as of 1 January 2023 had any impact on net result or equity of Ensurge in 2023.
+None of the new standards, amendments and interpretations that apply as of 1 January 2024 had any impact on net result or equity of Ensurge in 2024.
 Reference is made to Note 2.20 for a description of changes in IFRS.